-Today I’m posting a really easy recipe for Peach Turnovers.
-As in REALLY EASY AND REALLY GOOD.
+Today I’m posting a really easy recipe for Peach Turnovers… as in REALLY EASY AND REALLY GOOD.
 You will love this simply, quick dessert treat!

 Well, I’m finally coming up for air again after having houseguests for nearly 3 of the past 5 weeks, AND having tweaked my back big-time.
 How about I just say that the month of JULY 2015 was a memorable one, and leave it at that!
 Seriously, though… it’s time to get back to the old blog, since I can now sit down at my desk without wincing (ouch!).